Kim Jong Il, the Director He Kidnapped, and the Awful Godzilla Film They Made Together

 When your work hits a wall, it’s natural to seek new inspiration.
 The less natural inclination?
 Kidnap foreign talent and force creativity out of them at gunpoint.
-But leave it to movie fanatic Kim Jong Il, North Korea’s dictator (and questionable patron of the arts), to prove the exception to the rule.
+But leave it to movie fanatic Kim Jong Il, North Korea’s former dictator (and questionable patron of the arts), to prove the exception to the rule.
 By luring South Korea’s greatest cinematic resource north using a chloroform-soaked towel, Kim ushered in North Korea’s golden age of film.

 Long before his father’s death in 1994, Kim Jong Il played supervisor to the North Korean movie industry.
 As such, he made sure each production served double duty as both art form and propaganda-dispersion vehicle.
 Per his instructions, the nation’s cinematic output consisted of films illuminating themes such as North Korea’s fantastic military strength and what horrible people the Japanese are.
 It was the perfect job for a cinephile like Kim, whose personal movie collection reportedly features thousands of titles, including favorites Friday the 13th, Rambo, and anything starring Elizabeth Taylor or Sean Connery.

 Despite Kim’s creative influence on the industry during the 1970s (when he served with the country’s Art and Culture Ministries) and the fact that he literally wrote the book on communist filmmaking (1973’s On the Art of the Cinema), North Korean movies continued to stink.